 How to plant:

 First of all you should begin the process by giving your rose a good drink for a couple of hours in a bucket of water with all the roots covered.
 You can then begin forking over the soil in preparation for your newly hydrated rose by removing any weeds and stones from the soil.
 Once the area is prepared you can start to dig your hole (which should be around 40 x 40 centimetres).
-When you are satisfied with your hole you can grab your fork again and begin sifting through the soil.
+Once you are satisfied with your hole you can then reach for your fork again and begin sifting through the soil.
 This action of aerating and loosening the soil with your fork allows the roots to find their way through the ground more easily.

 Once you have prepared the bare root rose, place it within the hole whilst making sure that the union is a few inches beneath the top of the soil.
 Then begin filling in the hole with soil and once filled use your foot or hands to firm up making the soil more compact and the rose sturdy.
-Finally, give your rose a good water in and now your plant is all nestled and ready to grow!
+Finally, give your rose a good water and now your plant is all nestled in and ready to grow!